 Play Golf at Batalha Golf Course

 If you are a fan of this sport, there is a golf course not too far from Poços de São Vicente.
 On São Miguel island, you will find only two courses, and this one is not to miss.
+With 27 holes over 120 acres, you will play in quite a unique scenery with a view of the Atlantic Ocean not too far.

-Hike To Buraco de São Pedro
+Hike to Buraco de São Pedro

 Complementary Information